HolgerHees/openhab-addons/bundles/org.openhab.automation.pythonscripting/README.md

 ### Console

-The [Openhab Console](https://www.openhab.org/docs/administration/console.html) provides access to additional features of these Add-on.
+The [openHAB Console](https://www.openhab.org/docs/administration/console.html) provides access to additional features of these Add-on.

 1. `pythonscripting info` is showing you additional data like version numbers, activated features and used path locations
 2. `pythonscripting console` provides an interactive python console where you can try live python features